neural-decoder/r-csd/README.md

 generate_inverse >> inverse_operator + stc (in files)

-visualize - class of function for vizualization
+visualize - class of functions for vizualization